-The following tumor types should be added to the "medically necessary" list under "Indications for Testing":

-- Small cell glioblastomas - Neurocytic tumors (e.g. central neurocytomas, extraventricular neurocytomas, cerebellar liponeurocytomas, and Dysembryoplastic Neuroepithelial tumors)
+Request: We ask that the following tumor types be added to the "medically necessary" list under "Indications for Testing": Small cell glioblastomas, neurocytic tumors (e.g. central neurocytomas, extraventricular neurocytomas, cerebellar liponeurocytomas, and Dysembryoplastic Neuroepithelial tumors).

 Limitations of Coverage

 We disagree with your decision to only cover one 1p/19q deletion analysis per patient.
 Some clinical scenarios will demand more than one 1p/19q assay per patient.
 For example, recurrent oligodendrogliomas often exhibit histologic features of astrocytic gliomas as a result of therapeutic interventions raising the possibility of an oligoastrocytoma, a tumor with a worse prognosis.